Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

 - ✅ - Add right click on folder also, to open folder location ✅ - First time user - Setup works, values are saved in ini file
     - However once ok is clicked, program does not open main window
+- ✅ - Disable scroll for all dropdowns
+    -   As it causes accidental value changes, only allow explicit opening ofdropdown and value selection

 #### About
 - ✅ - Add about section, with version name